Latest Uber update moves beyond four wheels

 Taxi alternative.
 Delivery service.
 All-encompassing solution to personal car ownership.
 Uber CEO Dara Khosrowshahi just announced a raft of future opportunities for the company.

 Starting April 12, Uber is expanding its Uber Bike program by Jump to Washington, DC.
 These no-dock bikes provide users with a cheap and environmentally friendly mode of transport.
-However, while Uber had high hopes for dockless bikes, these programs haven’t fared too well in other countries – most notably in Australia, where destroying these bikes became a pasttime for many people.
+However, while Uber had high hopes for dockless bikes, these programs haven’t fared too well in other countries – most notably in Australia, where destroying these bikes became a pastime for many people.

 Uber has also partnered with Getaround and will be launching Uber Rent later this month in San Francisco.
 The program provides people with instant access to cars throughout the city via its app.
 The aim is that this will lead to fewer cars on the road, as anyone can get instant access to a vehicle for those sporadic grocery runs.